lavalibs/lavalink.js/README.md

     rest: '', // the http host of your lavalink instance (optional)
-    ws: '', // the ws host of your lavalink instance (optional) }, send(guildID, packet) {
+    ws: '', // the ws host of your lavalink instance (optional) },
+  host: '', // a URL to your lavalink instance without protocol (optional, can be used instead of specifying hosts option) send(guildID, packet) {
     // send this packet to the gateway
     // you are responsible for properly serializing and encoding the packet for transmission